Quick Answer

 QuartixVimcar: best for small trades fleets

-Vimcar launched in Germany in 2013, entered the UK market in 2020, and has built a strong reputation as the go-to tracker for SMEs who want professional fleet data without enterprise complexity.
+Vimcar launched in Germany in 2013, entered the UK market in 2020, and has operated under the Shiftmove parent brand since its 2023 merger with fleet software company Avrios.
+Vimcar has built a strong reputation as the go-to tracker for SMEs who want professional fleet data without enterprise complexity.
 The hardware is an OBD2 plug-in dongle: plug it into the diagnostic port under the dashboard and you are live within minutes.
 No wiring, no engineer, no downtime.

 The app covers live location, trip history, driver behaviour, mileage logs (HMRC-compliant), and basic route analysis.
-The more expensive tiers add driver identification (via NFC key fob), maintenance reminders, and speed alerts.
+The more expensive tiers add driver identification (via Bluetooth beacon, though this feature may not yet be available in the UK), maintenance reminders, and speed alerts.
 For most plumbing, electrical, or building firms with under 10 vans, the entry tier covers everything you actually need.

 Vimcar